 Resolute Forest Products’ long-term competitiveness is tied to the ability to recruit, develop and retain top-quality employees with the right skills.
 We are committed to implementing new human resource practices to retain employees and renew our workforce.
+Our focus is on implementing new leadership and human resources practices to create an inclusive workplace.
 We are building a strong corporate culture that attracts results-driven and action-oriented employees and allows natural leaders to grow.

 We believe that our employees are an important factor in our success and that our organization is bettered through investing in the recruitment of new talent and developing the competencies of our people.
 Over the next few years, many of our long-term workers will be taking a well-deserved retirement, and we will need to attract skilled candidates who are motivated and eager to learn.
 To rise to this challenge, we have built a workplace where our employees can learn, grow and contribute.